-NOW THAT I have given you some theory, I would like to relate how I actually go about learning a language.
-I pass on my strategies in the hope that those who are smarter than I am will propose different, more effective strategies that I can add to my own.
+AFTER THE theoretical discourses, I would like to relate how I set about learning a new language in practice.
+I pass on my experiences in the hope that those who are smarter than I am will propose a different, more effective method that I can then use to enrich my own language learning arsenal.

-Let's say that I wish to learn Azilian.
+Let's say that I wish to learn to speak Azilian.
 There is no such language, of course.
-I have made it up to emphasize the general approach I use to learn any language.
+I have made it up to stress the general validity of the problem.

 First of all, I try to get my hands on a thick Azilian dictionary.
-Owing to my optimistic outlook I never buy small dictionaries; I go on the assumption that they are a waste of money because I would fathom them too quickly.
-If an Azilian-Hungarian dictionary is not available, then I try to get hold of an Azilian-English, Azilian-Russian, etc., dictionary.
+Owing to my optimistic outlook I never buy small dictionaries; I go on the assumption that I would fathom them too quickly and then the money I invested in them would end up being wasted.
+If an Azilian-Hungarian dictionary happens not to be available, then I try to get hold of an Azilian-English, Azilian-Russian, etc., dictionary.